Maiska123/conference-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.

+its' good to have
+`Typescript and Angular` globally installed to dev `npm install -g typescript`
+`npm install -g @angular/cli`

+for development used libraries
+`npm install --save @angular/cdk`
+`npm install --save @angular/material`
+`npm install --save @angular/animations`

+run
+`npm install`
+to init this projekt

-## Development server
+## Development server - TESTING LOCALLY!

+go to `cd .\conference-app\` and then

-Run `ng serve` for a dev server.
+Run `ng serve --disable-host-check --open` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding